The Birriliburu Indigenous Protected Area (IPA) in the Little Sandy and Gibson Deserts of Western Australia is roughly

 It's with great pride that Bush Heritage is able to play a part in maintaining Martu people’s connection to country, and that we can continue to share knowledge for the mutual benefit of Birriliburu and the plants and animals that call it home.

 Our regional ecologist has been working closely with Martu rangers such as Rita Cutter and Lena Long, to document this knowledge for the first time; recording traditional and scientific names and uses for desert food and medicine plants unique to the region.

-We’ve got 60 odd plants on the list at the moment.
-And every time we come out with different elders, we fill in some gaps because they remember different names.
-And that’s really important – to document that knowledge – because we really want to make sure it gets passed on.
+Every time we come out with different elders, we fill in some gaps because they remember different names.
+And that’s really important – to document that knowledge – to make sure it gets passed on.

 In the south-western pocket of the Birriliburu IPA is Katjarra – a vast landscape and area of significant cultural and ecological value.
-The hard, red sands provide an ideal breeding habitat for the Greater Bilby (Macrotis lagotis), which dig burrows to keep their young safe from predators.
+The hard, red sands provide an ideal breeding habitat for the Greater Bilby (Macrotis lagotis), which digs burrows to keep its young safe from predators.

 Bilby numbers have declined dramatically since European settlement and 10% of that decline has occurred in the past 12 years, with the current population estimated to be fewer than 10,000.

-Katjarra represents one of the only remaining, confirmed Bilby populations in the south-western extent of their current range, so the Birriliburu rangers, Central Desert Land and Community staff and Bush Heritage scientists are working together to track and monitor the vulnerable species in order to help safeguard their survival.
+Katjarra represents one of the only remaining, confirmed Bilby populations in the south-western extent of their current range, so the Birriliburu rangers, Central Desert Land and Community staff and Bush Heritage scientists are working together to track and monitor the vulnerable species in order to help safeguard its survival.

 The Birriliburu team are using fire management, informed by both traditional knowledge and modern ecological science, to protect areas with significant rock art sites and others that are habitat for the Greater Bilby.
-Fire scars are being mapped and management burns are being used to prevent damage caused by wildfires.
+Fire scars are being mapped and management burns are being used to prevent wildfires.